Take That: 2010–2011: Williams' return and Progress

-On 26 October the band announced that they would be embarking on a huge UK stadium tour entitled Progress Live, starting in Sunderland on 27 May, and finishing with a record-breaking 8 nights at London's Wembley Stadium in July 2011.
-It was also announced that Williams would perform hit singles from his solo career during the tour.
+On 26 October the band announced that they were embarking on a UK stadium tour entitled Progress Live, starting in Sunderland on 27 May, and finishing with a record-breaking eight nights at London's Wembley Stadium in July 2011.
+It was also announced that Williams was to perform hit singles from his solo career during the tour.
 The band then played at some of the biggest venues across Europe for the second leg of the tour.
 The phenomenal demand for tickets across the country led to the web sites of all the major UK ticket suppliers either crashing or considerably slowing for hours on end.
 The demand and sheer volume of fans also created problems for the UK telephone network.
-Take That's Progress Live also broke all records for ticket sales selling over 1.1 million tickets in one day, smashing the previous box office record set by Take That's Circus tour in 2008.
+Take That's Progress Live also broke all records for ticket sales selling over 1.1 million tickets in one day, smashing the previous box-office record set by Take That's Circus tour in 2008.

-On the first day of release Progress became the fastest selling album of the century, with 235,000 copies sold in just one day.
-The album reached number 1 in the UK, selling around 520,000 copies in its first week, becoming the second fastest-selling album in history.
+On the first day of release Progress became the fastest-selling album of the century, with 235,000 copies sold in just one day.
+The album reached number 1 in the UK, selling around 520,000 copies in its first week, becoming the second-fastest-selling album in history.
 After the release of Progress it was announced that Take That have become Amazon UK's top-selling music artist of all time.